Graph Burning: Bounds and Hardness: Variants of Graph Burning

 \begin{theorem} For a graph $G$, $b(G) - 1 \le b_L(G) \le b(G) + 1$. \end{theorem}

 Note that the lower and the upper bounds in Theorem~\ref{thm:LineGraphBounds} are tight.
 For instance, as $L(P_k)$ is isomorphic to $P_{k-1}$, for any $k=n^2+1$ with $n\ge 1$, we have $b(P_k) = n+1 $ and $b_L(P_k) = n$.
 Similarly, one can verify that $b(K_n) = 2$ and $b_L(K_n) = 3$ for every $n\ge 5$.
-Moreover, for trees, we even have a stronger inequality as stated in the following theorem.
+But when we restrict ourselves to trees, we have a stronger upper bound as stated in the following theorem.